damselflywingz/EpiVIRTEX/README.md

 # Epigenetic Viral Interference through RNA Triplex Exploration (EpiVIRTEX)

 ## *Introduction*
-This README provides scripts and other resources used for data analysis and visualization used in: <i>Paulson A.R., Montoya V., and Joy, J.B.
+This README provides scripts and other resources used for data analysis and visualization from: <i>Paulson A.R., Montoya V., and Joy, J.B.
 2025.
 Functional  genomic analysis reveals mechanisms of epigenetic interference in SARS-CoV-1 and SARS-CoV-2. (submitted)</i>.

 For more information about the EpiVIRTEX pipeline please see the materials and methods of the manuscript.